Stephanie-Ash/jewellery-art/TESTING.md

 **Admin and Store Management**
 * I can add questions to the frequently asked question section of my site so that I can answer common questions from my customers.
-    * The Add FAQ page is easily access in the My Account menu in the navigation bar.
-Once a FAQ is added on this page it will straight away populate the FAQs page.
+    * The Add FAQ page is easily accessed in the My Account menu in the navigation bar.
+Once an FAQ is added on this page it will straight away populate the FAQs page.
 * I can add a product so that I can add new items to my store.
     * The Add a Product page is easily accessible from the My Account menu in the navigation bar making it easy to add a product to the store.
 * I can edit a product so that I can change the information about it.